Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Taste the typical Carnival sweets!

-If you have a sweet tooth, I advise you to take the opportunity to try the typical desserts of these celebrations, among which are the castagnole alla romana, a kind of fried fritter that is made following the traditional recipe and is shaped like a chestnut; the bocconotti di ricotta, filled with ricotta cheese, sugar, cinnamon and candied fruit, and the frappe, crunchy sweets flavored with limoncello or other liquor and coated with plenty of powdered sugar.
-You'll lick your fingers!
+If you have a sweet tooth, I advise you to take the opportunity to try the typical desserts of these celebrations, among which the castagnole alla romana, a kind of fried fritter, bocconotti di ricotta and frappe.

 4. Discover Campo dei Fiori and its seasonal products

-If you want to do your particular "Eat, Pray, Love" (2010) as Julia Robert in the movie, in which she decides to travel the world, go to the market of Campo dei Fiori, the most picturesque and folkloric of the city.
+If you want to do your particular "Eat, Pray, Love" (2010) like Julia Robert in the movie, in which she decides to travel the world, go to the Campo dei Fiori market, the most picturesque and folkloric of the city.
 There, as happened to our protagonist in Rome, you will discover what it means to eat with capital letters and all the ritual that surrounds it, such as strolling and buying fresh produce in the hundreds of stalls.

-In this festival of smells and flavors you can enjoy seasonal products such as almonds, chestnuts and walnuts, which are so often used in Roman cuisine.
+In this festival of smells and flavors you can enjoy seasonal products such as almonds, chestnuts and walnuts, which are so popular in Roman cuisine.
 You will stroll through the colorful fruit stalls and come across the house specialty: the unmissable Roman artichokes.

 Market by day, entertainment center by night

-Since 1869, every morning, except Sundays, the square has been full of fruit, vegetable, meat, chicken and fresh fish stores.
-Finally, take a stroll through the flower stalls and listen to one of the street musicians who animate the market.
-If you go in the evening, you will notice that the esplanade has become one of the meeting places for nightlife with its restaurants, cocktail bars, cinemas and theaters.
+Since 1869, every morning, except Sundays, the square has been filled with stores selling fruit, vegetables, meat, chicken and fresh fish.
+If you go in the evening, you will notice that the esplanade has been transformed into one of the meeting places for nightlife with its restaurants, cocktail bars, cinemas and theaters.

 5. Take a trip to Frascati and enjoy its carnival